The Boat: Outremer 51 Review

 What are the "Nice to Have Options"?

 Nice to have options include a Carbon Rotating Mast (which I would only get if you are considering racing competitively or find yourself frequently sailing in light air).
-Similarly, Carbon Fiber sails or a Park Avenue Boom seem like overkill to me on a what is really a cruising cat, but if you have the money and don't mind replacing them sooner, then go for it!
-We also have the carbon fiber reinforced longeron upgrade which allows for a self-tacking staysail, which is really helpful in achieving those tight upwind sailing angles.
+Similarly, Carbon Fiber sails seem like overkill to me on a what is really a cruising cat, but if you have the money and don't mind replacing them sooner, then go for it!
+We do have the carbon fiber reinforced longeron upgrade which allows for a self-tacking staysail, which is really helpful in achieving those tight upwind sailing angles and allows for a larger headsail and excellent tension for a Code-0 or Reacher.

 Which options are not worth bothering with?